-In Year 7 the cohort is divided into Tutor/house groups for pastoral care and Teaching groups for academic work.
+In Year 7 the cohort is divided into tutor/house groups for pastoral care and teaching groups for academic work.

-Pupils are placed into ability groups for English and Mathematics in Years 7 - 11 and Science from Year 9 - 11.
+Students are placed into grouped by attainment for English and Mathematics in Years 7-11 and Science from Year 9-11.

-If, at any stage, pupils are identified as having an extra educational need, we endeavour to provide it: this applies as much to extending the More Able Gifted and Talented as to providing necessary support for those with specific learning difficulties.
+If, at any stage, students are identified as having an extra educational need, we endeavour to provide it: this applies as much to extending the More Able Gifted and Talented as to providing necessary support for those with specific learning difficulties.
 A variety of teaching methods are employed to suit the circumstances of the teaching material, group size and activities involved.